Chapter 16. Configuring Artificial Intelligence

 16.3.
 GitHub Copilot

-GitHub Copilot is considered the current (2024) gold standard for AI-driven coding.
+At time of writing, GitHub Copilot is considered the current gold standard for AI-driven coding.
 From an enterprise perspective, its primary advantage is that if you already use GitHub, your security team has already vetted it.
 From a developer perspective, I find it a bit slow, but more accurate than other AI tools I’ve tried.

 First, sign up for an account on GitHub.
 It’s free for 30 days so you can decide if it’s worth it before submitting an expense to your employer.